 4 Module coordinator Dr. Jonas Egerer Nima Farhang-Damghani Prof. Dr. Veronika Grimm 5 Contents This course focuses on the interactions between society, the economy and climate change: one of the greatest challenges of our time.
 The course will discuss the origin of environmental challenges, technological options for their solution and policies to promote the transformation to a climate neutral economy and society.
-The following issues will be covered: Welfare economics and the environment Externalities and origins of the sustainability problem Climate change and the greenhouse gas effect Global climate scenarios Economics of low-carbon technologies Global and regional low carbon scenarios Measures of climate resilience Pollution control: Targets and policy instruments International Cooperation: Kyoto Protocol and Paris Agreement Applications of Climate Policy: EU-ETS and national CO2-tax 6 Learning objectives and skills Students who participate in this course will become familiar with the physical science basis of climate change, economic concepts for the allocation of public goods, scenarios for low-carbon energy systems from an technological and an economic perspective, and policy instruments to reduce greenhouse gas emissions.
-Students who successfully participate in this module can: Explain the physical basics of climate change Understand economic concepts for public goods Compare different low-carbon technologies Develop an understanding of climate resilience Discuss different policy instruments Understand the EU-ETS and national carbon taxes Develop sector specific scenarios in case studies 7 Prerequisites To succeed in this course, students will need to apply acquired knowledge from e.g. economics and mathematics.
-8 Integration in curriculum semester: 3
+The following issues will be covered: • Welfare economics and the environment • Externalities and origins of the sustainability problem • Climate change and the greenhouse gas effect • Global climate scenarios • Economics of low-carbon technologies • Global and regional low carbon scenarios • Measures of climate resilience • Pollution control: Targets and policy instruments • International Cooperation: Kyoto Protocol and Paris Agreement • Applications of Climate Policy: EU-ETS and national CO2-tax • Case studies for the energy, heat and mobility sector 6 Learning objectives and skills Case studies for the energy, heat and mobility sector Students who participate in this course will become familiar with the physical science basis of climate change, economic concepts for the allocation of public goods, scenarios for low-carbon energy systems from an technological and an economic perspective, and policy instruments to reduce greenhouse gas emissions.
+Students who successfully participate in this module can: Explain the physical basics of climate change Understand economic concepts for public goods Compare different low-carbon technologies Describe pathways towards sustainable energy systems Develop an understanding of climate resilience Discuss different policy instruments Understand the EU-ETS and national carbon taxes Develop sector specific scenarios in case studies 7 Prerequisites To succeed in this course, students will need to apply acquired knowledge from e.g. economics and mathematics.

-9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 10 Method of examination Written Written examination (60 minutes) 11 Grading procedure Written (50%) Written examination (50%) 12 Module frequency only in winter semester 13 Workload in clock hours Contact hours: 60 h Independent study: 90 h 14 Module duration 1 semester 15 Teaching and examination language english 16 BibliographyNatural Resource and Environmental Economics.
+8 Integration in curriculum semester: 3 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 10 Method of examination Written Written examination (60 minutes) 11 Grading procedure Written (50%) Written examination (50%) 12 2 Module frequency only in winter semester 13 Workload in clock hours Contact hours: 60 h Independent study: 90 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Natural Resource and Environmental Economics.
 Roger Perman et al. Addison Wesley.

-1 Module name 53285 Empirical environmental economics 5 ECTS 2 Courses / lectures Vorlesung: Empirical Environmental Economics (2 SWS) 3 ECTS 3 Lecturers Prof. Dr. Mario Liebensteiner
+1 Module name 53285 Empirical environmental economics 5 ECTS 2 Courses / lectures Vorlesung: Empirical Environmental Economics (2 SWS) 5 ECTS 3 Lecturers Prof. Dr. Mario Liebensteiner